oven-sh/bun/docs/guides/test/migrate-from-jest.md

 ---

-If you're using `testEnvironment` to run your tests in a browser-like environment, you'll need to register `jsdom` or `happy-dom` using Bun's `preload` feature.
-Follow the instructions in the [DOM testing with Bun and happy-dom](/guides/test/happy-dom) guide.
+If you're using `testEnvironment: "jsdom"` to run your tests in a browser-like environment, you should follow the [DOM testing with Bun and happy-dom](/guides/test/happy-dom) guide to inject browser APIs into the global scope.
+This guide relies on [`happy-dom`](https://github.com/capricorn86/happy-dom), which is a leaner and faster alternative to [`jsdom`](https://github.com/jsdom/jsdom).

+At the moment jsdom does not work in Bun due to its internal use of V8 APIs.
+Track support for it [here](https://github.com/oven-sh/bun/issues/3554).

 ```toml#bunfig.toml
 [test]